seyithanalkan/aws_cost_report/README.md

 - SMTP server information (host, port, username, and password)
 - A user-defined cost allocation tag named Cost_Center added to your AWS resources

-## Prerequisites

-You will need the following software installed on your local machine:

-- Python 3.8
-- AWS CLI

 ## Installation